Theory the gips

 print(g_map)

-#> - was found after 720 log_posteriori calculations
+#> - was found after 362 posteriori calculations;

 We see the posterior probability [1,(30)] has the biggest

-assumptions (centered Gaussian), it is over 500 times more reasonable to
+Gaussian), it is over 100 times more reasonable to assume the data

 Information Criterion - AIC and BIC

 One may be interested in Akaike’s An Information Criterion (AIC) or Schwarz’s Bayesian Information Criterion (BIC) of the found model.
-Those are defined as follows:
+Those are defined based on log-Likelihood:

 .